RuurdBijlsma/media-analyzer/README.md

 ## Features

+- **GPS**: Gather GPS coordinates from exif, and reverse geocode to get the country, province and city.
-- **Image Classification**: Identify objects, activities, animals, and events present in images.
+- **Image Classification**: Identify objects, scene, activities, animals, and events present in images.
-- **Image Captioning**: Generate descriptive captions for images using models like BLIP and LLM-based captioners.
+- **Image Captioning**: Generate descriptive captions for images using models like BLIP or LLM-based captioners.
 - **Optical Character Recognition (OCR)**: Extract text from images to identify documents, receipts, menus, and more.
-- **Facial Recognition**: Detect faces in images and provide details such as age, sex, and facial landmarks.
+- **Facial Recognition**: Detect faces in images and provide details such as age, sex, bounding box, and facial landmarks.
+Includes an embedding of the face, which can be used for clustering.
+- **Datetime Taken**: Photo and video files are messy and have unreliable datetime tags.
+This packages uses six different methods with varying priority to get the datetime a photo is taken, including the timezone if possible.
+- **Data Url**: Generate data url for tiny preload thumbnail.

 ## Installation